 In 2019, automating inventory management processes for a medical supply manufacturer and distributor was seen as an easy win.
 Decreased processing time and increased fill rate made these projects successful from the jump.
 In 2020, these same processes don’t just help the bottom line, they are directly helping our healthcare workers’ ongoing battle against COVID-19.

 As one could imagine, the volume of orders placed from healthcare providers to medical suppliers during this time is massive.
 But with RPA, this volume is not overwhelming.
 Managers have the flexibility to allocate their robot workforce across their business processes any way they see fit.
 A certain process to fulfill backorders saw a rise in volume over twenty times what it saw a month before.
-Without the aid of automation, it would be easy to drown under these circumstances.
+Without the aid of automating inventory management, it would be easy to drown under these circumstances.
 But with RPA, the solution is simple – allocate bots away from less-pressing needs towards urgent ones in order to match demand.

 One key aspect of our development strategy at Ashling Partners is to provide clients with highly scalable solutions.
 Our automations are built such that any number of bots can be running simultaneously on a single process without interference.
 We give clients the power and autonomy to meet their obligations in times of urgency.